Higher Education Coordinating Commission

 About the Commission

-The State of Oregon’s Higher Education Coordinating Commission (HECC) is the single state entity responsible for ensuring pathways to higher educational success for Oregonians statewide, and serves as a convener of the groups and institutions working across the public and private higher education arena.
+The State of Oregon’s Higher Education Coordinating Commission (HECC) is the primary state entity responsible for ensuring pathways to postsecondary education success for Oregonians statewide, and serves as a convener of the groups and institutions working across the public and private higher education arena.

-For the major duties, authorities and functions of the HECC, click on the links below:
+For the major duties, authorities and functions of the Commission, click on the links below:

 - Developing state goals for the postsecondary system, including community colleges, public universities, and student access programs (ORS 350.075)